metabase/metabase/docs/users-guide/writing-sql.md

 ## Need help?

-If you're having trouble with your SQL query, go to the [SQL troubleshooting guide][troubleshooting-sql].
+If you're having trouble with your SQL query, go to the [SQL troubleshooting guide][troubleshoot-sql].

 ---